boriskriger/Publications/README.md

 Kriger, B. (2026).
 Passionarity as an Excitable Medium: A Falsifiable Core for Gumilev's Theory of Ethnogenesis, Tested on the Global Historical Record.
 IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.20602778

+Kriger, B. (2026).
+Living and dead: SPCA recognition of a star across its life and afterward [Preprint].
+IIIR Cosmology and Theoretical Physics.  https://doi.org/10.13140/RG.2.2.14078.55367

+Kriger, B. (2026).
+Knotted matter: SPCA recognition of molecular topology and the topological constraints on biomacromolecules [Preprint].
+IIIR Cosmology and Theoretical Physics.   https://doi.org/10.13140/RG.2.2.12400.83206

+Kriger, B. (2026).
+A quantitative SPCA recognition of the neutron-star superfluid interior, with the BKT-locking framework yielding a predicted age-temperature window for the onset of pinned-vortex-unpinning glitches [Preprint].
+IIIR Cosmology and Theoretical Physics.   https://doi.org/10.13140/RG.2.2.27500.32647

+Kriger, B. (2026).
+The topological atom: Spin, shells, Berry phase, and the periodic table as topological structure [Preprint].
+IIIR Cosmology and Theoretical Physics.   https://doi.org/10.13140/RG.2.2.20789.44002

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger